rahulsust/rahulsust/README.md

 ### I'm Rahul Dev Sharma

-#### An Undergraduate Physics student open to learn about anything that will change his world view.
+#### An Undergraduate Physics student open to learn about anything that will change my world view.

 ### Passionate About: